 1. Clinical Research Associate

 As a Clinical Research Associate (CRA), you will manage clinical studies to assess the efficacy, hazards, and benefits of new and existing medications, assuring their safety for their intended use.
-CRAs can work for pharmaceutical companies, research groups, hospitals, and educational institutions.
+Clinical Research Associates can work for pharmaceutical companies, research groups, hospitals, and educational institutions.

 Pursuing advanced qualifications like Clinical Research Courses can give particular knowledge and qualifications, which are frequently sought in research settings.